VANCOUVER, July 10, 2014 /CNW/ -

 - Day 3 of the Games will feature competition in all sports except powerlifting and rhythmic gymnastics.

-- Divisioning for soccer, softball and bocce is now complete with round robin play well underway.
+- Divisioning for soccer, softball and bocce continues in the morning followed by round-robin play in the afternoon.
 Divisioning races for swimming continue in the morning followed by final races in the evening at the UBC Aquatic Centre.

-- Singles competition for 10-pin bowling takes place in Richmond at The Zone Bowling Centre.
+- Doubles competition for 10-pin bowling takes place in Richmond at The Zone Bowling Centre.

 Did You Know?